MaStanford/flaskHeroku/README.md

 flaskHeroku
 ===========

 Testing out using flask and heroku to make a simple RESTful backend.
-I will try to consume it with a Dart Webapp
+I will try to consume it with a Dart Webapp.